arpatterson31/reading-notes/Code301notes/class03-function-props.md

 - Use `.map()` to loop through the array to return elements for each item
   - It's important that a key should be provided for each element

+#### Keys

+- **key** is a special string attribute you need when creating lists of elements
+- Keys help React identify which items have changed, are added, or are removed
+- Keys give elements a stable identity
+- If you don't have keys, you could use the item index as a last resort but could break if order changes
+- Keys must be unique among siblings but could used the same key in different arrays

+- Embed expression in curly brace so you could inline `map()`